graft-project/DesignDocuments/RFCs/[RFC-003-RTVF]-RTA-Transaction-Validation-Flow.md

       > **TODO:** _Boris:_ I'm leaning towards trusting PoS proxy with respect to auth sample but use the PoS one-time identification keypair to enforce anonymity.

+>**Payment Block Definition**
->**Payment block** is a historical block in the blockchain, which selected by the block number as a difference between current blockchain height and constant value, which determines the delay for increasing the stability of selected auth sample (Currently we use SVP).
+>  **Payment block** is a historical block in the blockchain, which selected by the block number as a difference between current blockchain height and constant value, which determines the delay for increasing the stability of selected auth sample (Currently we use SVP).
 Formally,`payment_block_number = current_block_number - SVP`.
 Block defined by using its block number and block hash.

 2. When PoS got data from Proxy Supernode, it prepares and sends payment data (`/dapi/sale` endpoint):
     * generates the symmetric encryption key, called PoS data encryption key, serializes payment data - a list of purchased items, price and amount of each item, etc. - and encrypts it using PoS data encryption key;